-2.1.4.
+2.2.1.4.
 Social protection

 In the past two decades, Rwanda invested heavily in the healthy, skilled population, strong families as well as effective social protection programmes to ensure a dignified standard of living for all citizens.
-This section provides highlights of key achievements in social support programs in Rulindo District.

-2.2.
+2.2.2.
 Health and nutrition

-2.2.1.
+2.2.2.1.
 Health insurance

 Health insurance improves access to health care, thus promoting good health.
 Reasonable access to health care encourages individuals to seek health maintenance services more regularly than they otherwise would, thereby preventing potentially serious illnesses.
 Additionally, health insurance protects individuals from financial hardships that may result from large or unexpected medical bills.
 The RPHC 2022 collected information about the percentages of women and men with any health insurance.
-At national level, the percentage of women and men who have any form of health insurance has increased since 2014-15 to 2019-20, from 74 to 97.6 among women and from 73 to 97.1 among men.
+At national level, the percentage of women and men who have any form of health insurance has increased since 2014-15 to 2019-20, from 74% to 97.6% among women and from 73% to 97.1% among men.

-Figure 17: Percentage of HH with at least one member covered by health insurance in Rulindo District
+Figure 17: Percentage of HH with at least one member covered by health insurance in Nyanza District